Auto and Truck Repair and Advice

 SPRAY CAN SOLVENTS

-They are called carb cleaners, brake cleaners, and so on: they contain highly volitile solvents that cut grease and oil quite well.
+They are called carb cleaners, brake cleaners, and so on: they contain highly volatile solvents that cut grease and oil quite well.
 Some are highly flammable and are petrochemical based.
 Others are non-flammable and fluorocarbon based.

 The good thing is that they use no water.
 The bad thing is they are expensive.